What is a mission or success statement? And why do you need one?

 Henry David Thoreau

-Being busy is not enough; it counts for nothing if there is not some deeper purpose.
+So being busy is not enough; it counts for nothing if there is not some deeper purpose.
 Thoreau recognised this and this is why mission is so important.
 We need to know exactly what we are trying to achieve.
+It’s fine to work hard, as long as you are also working smart.
+Make your efforts count.

 Mission inspiration